stopthatastronaut/HolmesHashes/README.md

 # HolmesHashes - Elementary dummy hashes, my dear Watson

 I had a need to generate some "random" SHA hashes, for testing purposes - hashes that were in no way related to actual production data.
-I figured there were worse ways to do this than to use the copyright-free test of the Sherlock Holmes canon.
+I figured there were worse ways to do this than to use the copyright-free text of the Sherlock Holmes canon.

 Which led to me writing this Module.
 While doing so, I got to play with PowerShell dynamic parameters and some other little features.